mohanvive/editor-pugins/editor-plugins.md

 ###### Starting a Remote Debug Session

-Start remote debugging with [Debug Session with Configurations](#debug-session-with-configurations).

-After setting the configurations, follow the steps below to start a remote debug session.
+Follow the steps below to start a remote debug session.

+1. Create the `launch.json` file to add debug configurations if it is not created already.
+Refer [Debug Session with Configurations](#debug-session-with-configurations) section on how to create the `launch.json` file.

+2. Add relevant `debuggeeHost` and `debuggeePort` under `Ballerina Remote` configurations section in the `launch.json` file.

-1. Select **Ballerina Remote** from the drop-down available in the upper left corner to start a remote debugging session.
+3. After setting the remote debug configurations, select **Ballerina Remote** from the drop-down available in the upper left corner to start a remote debugging session.

-2. Open the Terminal and execute the Ballerina command, which you want to debug, out of the supported remote debugging commands below.
+4. Open the Terminal and execute the Ballerina command, which you want to debug, out of the supported remote debugging commands below.

     - Debugging a Ballerina package or a single file: